Independent Environmental Monitoring Program: Gentilly site

 Focus on health

-We review the results of public health reports and data, review international publications, and at times conduct our own health studies to provide further independent verification that the health of people living near the Gentilly site is protected.
+We review the results of public health reports and data, international publications, and at times conduct our own health studies to provide additional confidence that the health of people living near the Gentilly site is protected

-Similar to the populations of Canada and Quebec, for the most recently reported year of 2020, the cancer burden in MCQ was primarily lung cancer, breast cancer (females), prostate cancer (males) and colorectal cancer.
-Also similar to the populations of Canada and Quebec in 2020, the cancer types with the highest mortality were lung, colorectal, pancreatic, and breast (females).
-Cancer incidence and mortality (for all cancer types combined, all ages, both sexes) has been increasing in Canada, Quebec and MCQ since the 1980s.
+Like in the populations of Canada and Quebec, the most commonly diagnosed cancers in MCQ are lung cancer, breast cancer (females), prostate cancer (males) and colorectal cancer.
+Also similar to the populations of Canada and Quebec, lung, colorectal, breast and pancreatic are the leading causes of cancer deaths.
+The number of new cancer cases diagnosed and cancer deaths (for all cancer types combined, all ages, both sexes) has been increasing in Canada, Quebec and MCQ since the 1980s.

-Health status data for Indigenous Peoples is not reported separately by the Institut de la statistique du Québec and the Registre québécois du cancer; however, the Institut national de santé publique du Québec (National public health institute of Quebec) provides Indigenous health research monitoring of public health issues relevant to Indigenous public health action in Quebec, specifically with respect to disease prevention and health promotion.
+Health status data for Indigenous Peoples is not reported separately by the Institut de la statistique du Québec or by the Registre québécois du cancer; however, the Institut national de santé publique du Québec (National public health institute of Quebec) provides Indigenous health research monitoring of public health issues relevant to Indigenous Peoples in Quebec.

-Based on current levels of radionuclides in the environment; exposures to people living in the area; the current scientific knowledge about the sources, effects and risks of ionizing radiation; and relevant local, provincial and federal health data, we have not observed and do not expect to observe any adverse health outcomes related to the presence of the decommissioned G-1 and G-2 nuclear generating stations.
-For further information, access the CNSC Health Studies page.
+Based on levels of radionuclides in the environment; exposures to people living in the area; the current scientific knowledge about the sources, effects and risks of ionizing radiation; and relevant local, provincial and federal health data, we have not observed and do not expect to observe any adverse health outcomes related to the presence of the decommissioned G-1 and G-2 nuclear generating stations.

 Conclusions

-Our IEMP results from 2015, 2016, 2018 and 2023 are consistent with the results submitted by Hydro-Québec for G-2 and Canadian Nuclear Laboratories for G-1, supporting our assessment that the licensees’ environmental protection programs are effective.
+Our IEMP results from 2015, 2016, 2018, 2023 and 2024 are consistent with the results submitted by Hydro-Québec for G-2 and by Canadian Nuclear Laboratories for G-1, supporting our assessment that the licensees’ environmental protection programs are effective.
 The results add to the body of evidence that people and the environment in the vicinity of the Gentilly site are protected and that there are no anticipated health impacts from the operation of the facilities on the site.

 Related links